City Palace - Udaipur

 Travel Tips: None

 At a distance of 3 km from Udaipur City Railway Station, Udaipur City Palace is a beautiful royal palace complex situated on the banks of Lake Pichola in Udaipur city of Rajasthan.
-This majestic City Palace is among the top places to visit in Udaipur and often distinguished as the largest palace complex in Rajasthan.
+This majestic City Palace is among the top places to visit in Udaipur and often distinguished as the largest palace complex in India that can be visit as part of Rajasthan tour.

 The City Palace was built initially by Maharana Udai Singh in 1559 AD, when he shifted his capital from the erstwhile Chittorgarh to the new found city of Udaipur.
 The Palace was built over a period of nearly 400 years, with contributions from several rulers of the Mewar dynasty.